Tamashiro Market: History

 In 1913, Chogen Tamashiro emigrated to Hawaii from Okinawa, Japan.
 He was 14 years old at the time, and came to Hawaii to work on a sugar plantation, which he eventually purchased some decades later.
 Tamashiro and his wife Iris Yohiko had a son, Walter, on December 11, 1929 in Hilo.

 The elder Tamashiro first opened Tamashiro Market in 1941, a farm store in Hilo, however after a 1946 tsunami destroyed much of Hilo, he and his family moved to Oahu, to open the market in Honolulu.
 In 1954, his son, Walter, considered the viability of focusing the market on fish and seafood.
 The market began selling live crab and varieties of fresh fish from metal buckets.
 Once the day's catch sells out, customers must wait until the next day to make fish purchases.

 Walter Tamashiro died on August 15, 2002.
-The market is now run by Walter's three sons, Cyrus, Guy and Sean, making it a three-generation family business.
+The market is now run by Walter's three sons, Cyrus, Guy, and Sean, making it a three-generation family business.
+Sean Tamashiro passed away in February 2021.

+On March 27th, 2026, it was announced that Tamashiro Market would be closing after nearly 80 years.